EU Commission fines Qualcomm for second time over market abuse

 Qualcomm, the world's no.1 chipmaker, was fined 242 million euros (US$272 million) on Thursday for blocking a rival from the market about a decade ago, its second EU antitrust penalty.

-BRUSSELS: Qualcomm, the world's no.1 chipmaker, was fined 242 million euros (US$272 million) on Thursday for blocking a rival from the market about a decade ago, its second EU antitrust penalty.
+BRUSSELS: Qualcomm, the world's no.1 chipmaker, was fined 242 million euros (US$272 million) by the European Commission on Thursday for blocking a rival from the market about a decade ago, its second EU antitrust penalty.

 The European Commission, the EU's competition regulator, accused Qualcomm of predatory pricing between 2009 and 2011 aimed at forcing out British phone software maker Icera, now part of Nvidia Corp.